 In 2006, the Canadian Accounting Standards Board ("AcSB") published a new strategic plan that will significantly affect financial reporting requirements for Canadian companies.
 The AcSB strategic plan outlines the convergence of Canadian GAAP with IFRS over an expected five year transitional period.
 In February 2008, the AcSB announced that 2011 is the changeover date for publicly-listed companies to use IFRS, replacing Canada's own GAAP.
 The date is for interim and annual financial statements relating to fiscal years beginning on or after January 1, 2011.
 The transition date of May 1, 2011 will require the restatement for comparative purposes of amounts reported by the Company for the year ended April 30, 2011.
 The Company continues its assessment of the impact of adopting IFRS and has not yet determined its effect on its financial statements.
-Management's assessment to date indicates that there will be minor effects on the Company's disclosures on adoption of IFRS, but there will be no major financial impact or accounting changes.
-However, it is recognized that the IFRS requirements are evolving daily in advance of the transition date, and such changes may alter this early assessment in the intervening period.
+The Company's staff members have completed coursework focused on the application of IFRS requirements related to the mining industry, and are currently completing the Company's detailed assessment of its accounts.
+As previously reported, management's assessment to date indicates that there will be revisions to the Company's disclosures on adoption of IFRS, but there will be no major financial impact or accounting changes.
+However, it is recognized that the IFRS requirements, in particular related to the mining industry, are evolving in advance of the transition date, and such changes may alter this preliminary assessment.